edgan/att-fiber-gateway-info/METRICS.md

 There is also the `-allmetrics` flag that returns mertics for all actions known to have metrics.

 Finally there is the `-interval` flag to allow you to automatically return metrics every X number of seconds.
-There is a minimum of 10 seconds for individual actions, and a minimum of 20 seconds for all metrics.
+There is a minimum of 10 seconds when using `-metrics` for individual actions, and a minimum of 20 seconds when using `-allmetrics` to return all metrics.

 ## Statsd
 ### What is statsd?